gbabineau/gbabineau.github.io/_posts/2020-2-8-RecordingBirdSounds.md

 ### In the field

 Using either recording device, record the bird of interest.
 Also create an ebird list so that you can add your recordings to it later.
-When I am recording, I usally like to say what I am recording at the beginning so that when I get home and process the files, it is easier to remember.
+When I am recording, I usually like to say what I am recording at the beginning so that when I get home and process the files, it is easier to remember.
 I might say "Recording three red-tailed hawks."

 ### When you get home